How to Get Through Protracted Withdrawal Caused by Antidepressants

 When protracted withdrawals become severe, you can slow the cleansing process down.
 Adjusting the tapering off rate, physical activity, diet, and add-ons can all help reduce the severity of protracted withdrawal symptoms.

 Combining vitamins and minerals with some herbal and homeopathic remedies can cause adverse reactions and reduce desired progress.
 Before adding in such things as St. John's Wort and 5HTP make sure that you check for possible 6adverse reactions.

 The key to this process is to be educated, armed with facts, and take it at a rate you can tolerate.
 A good support system is a must.
 Family, friends, and medical professionals can all be a part of it.
-You can also become part of an online support group.

 My Personal Experience: A Final Thought

 I went through this experience.
 It was extremely difficult, but my life is universally better.
 Some people will try and fail a time or two.
 But it doesn't mean they can't ever get through this process.
 There are several factors that only you can determine that will help you decide when the time is right for you to start, or even to try again.
 Be patient with yourself, your mind and your body.
 Preparation and readiness for this process may take a while.

 For full details on implementing a protracted withdrawal protocol, visit truehope.com